Earth shelter: Design

 Earth sheltered homes are often constructed with energy conservation and savings in mind.
 Specific designs of earth shelters allow for maximum savings.
 For bermed or in-hill construction, a common plan is to place all the living spaces on the side of the house facing the equator (or north or east, depending on latitude).
 This provides maximum solar radiation to bedrooms, living rooms, and kitchen spaces.
 Rooms that do not require natural daylight and extensive heating such as the bathroom, storage, and utility room are typically located on the opposite (or in-hill) side of the shelter.
 This type of layout can also be transposed to a double level house design with both levels completely underground.
 This plan has the highest energy efficiency of earth sheltered homes because of the compact configuration as well as the structure being submerged deeper in the earth.
 This gives it a greater ratio of earth cover to an exposed wall than a one-story shelter would.

 The soil type is one of the essential factors during site planning.
 The soil needs to provide adequate bearing capacity and drainage, and help to retain heat.
 With respects to drainage, the most suitable type of soil for earth sheltering is a mixture of sand and gravel.
-Well graded gravels have a large bearing capacity (about 8,000 pounds per square foot), excellent drainage and a low frost heave potential.
+Well-graded gravels have a large bearing capacity (about 8000 lb/sqft), excellent drainage and a low frost heave potential.
 Sand and clay can be susceptible to erosion.
 Clay soils, while least susceptible to erosion, often do not allow for proper drainage, and have a higher potential for frost heaves.
 Clay soils are more susceptible to thermal shrinking and expanding.
 Being aware of the moisture content of the soil and the fluctuation of that content throughout the year will help prevent potential heating problems.
 Frost heaves can also be problematic in some soil.
 Fine grain soils retain moisture the best and are most susceptible to heaving.
 A few ways to protect against capillary action responsible for frost heaves are placing foundations below the freezing zone or insulating ground surface around shallow footings, replacement of frost-sensitive soils with granular material, and interrupting capillary draw of moisture by putting a drainage layer of coarser material in the existing soil.